greenelab/deep-review/all-sections.md

 risk score compared to the current clinical implementation.

-There is a computational cost for these methods, however, when compared to traditional, non-network approaches.
+There is a computational cost for these methods, however, when compared to traditional, non-neural network approaches.
 For the exponential family models, despite their scalability [@8RAYEOPl], an important question for the investigator is whether he or she is interested in estimates of posterior uncertainty.
 Given that these models are effectively Bayesian neural networks, much of their